MagnoliaGames/Elemental-Legend/README.md

-# Magnolia: Gods&Heroes
+# Elemental Legend
-**Magnolia** is a _metroidvania_ game in progress developed by 4 mexicans students from UVM campus Puebla:
+**Elemental Legend** is an _Action, Plataformer and Run&Gun_ game in 2.5D progress developed by 3 mexicans students from UVM campus Puebla:

 - Emilio Santillana
-- Sebastian Nieto
 - Armando Dominguez
 - Gerardo Aragon